hatsyjs/http-header-value/README.md

 ### Tagged String

-Some headers, such as `ETag` have special syntax that allows to prepend a quoted string with a tag:
+Some headers, such as `ETag`, have special syntax that allows to prepend a quoted string with a tag:
 > `ETag:` __`W/"0815"`__

 The parser recognizes such item value (but not parameter ones!) as `HthvItem` with type `tagged-string`, and places